Providing a reliable power source for the hospital to become 100% self-sustaining by 2021

 In addition, we are thankful for our partnership with the UN and APREMMAH to implement and install solar lighting street lights in the north of Haiti.
 In total 113 lights have been installed across areas of Cap Haitien itself and the surrounding residential areas including Limbé, Milot, Plaine du Nord and Quartier Morin.
 The project is run by the Crime and Violence Reduction unit of the UN in Haiti and its central aim has been to increase public safety during the night, for people living in some of the most deprived areas around Cap-Hatien.

-In 2020, we are working towards securing another upgrade to the power grid at HCBH, with the goal of becoming 100% self-sustainable by 2021.
-With the recent protests and lack of fuel for our generators, this has become the primary project for the upcoming year.
+In 2022, we are working towards securing another upgrade to the power grid at HCBH, with the goal of becoming 100% self-sustainable.
+With the recent protests and lack of fuel for our generators, this has become a priority project for the upcoming year.

 Project Start Date: 2014